 Find what’s real

-As you’re navigating through the vast landscape of social media, remember that posts, reels, and stories are only a small highlight of someone’s day or process.
+As you’re navigating through the vast landscape of social media, remember that posts, reels, and stories are only a small highlight of someone’s day or process, and many times these pictures or videos are fitting into a specific social media strategy.
 It’s essential to make sure you’re taking into account the number of filters and edits that are present.

 How many times have you re-taken a picture until it was exactly what you wanted to post?
 That’s okay!
-But, as you’re looking at your favorite influencer, take a step back and think about how many photos they had to go through to get to what you’re seeing today.
+But, as you start scrolling through your favorite influencer’s posts, take a step back and think about how many photos they had to go through to get to what you’re seeing today.

-Also, try following profiles that share more genuine content.
+Also, try following social media profiles that share more genuine content.
 We run into self-doubt and negative thinking when we start believing that overly produced content is reality.

 Follow diverse profiles